3 Strategies When Starting a New Year is Scary Instead of Exciting

 I have had some hard years and I like the idea that I can leave those hardships in the last year and start again.
 It's also helpful to have some time off at the end of the year to let myself rest, relax and get ready for the new year.
 It's not always possible (sometimes it is) to do that at other times.

 Each month and quarter I also reflect and realign my goals if needed.
 I simply like having a set time to do those things.
-Also, being a business owner means that I align most things with the tax year which starts afresh January 1st.
+Also, being a business owner means that I align most things with the tax year, which starts afresh on January 1st.

 I also highly recommend you customize these strategies to your own preferences and needs.
 Not everyone loves the idea of watching something go up in flames (ooooo fire!).
 Find ways that work for you, adjust what you need and take what you want.